 Big Data, Big Data everywhere.
 Big Data is not just a buzz word but a movement.
 There is a huge amount of data floating around.
 What we do with it is all that matters right now.
 There’s an urgent need to collect and preserve whatever data is being generated, for the fear of missing out on something important.
 So to collect this data and to make sense out of it, companies are continuously looking for developers with Big data skill set.
 This is why Big data is among the hottest skills in demand in 2016.

-So how difficult it can be to find a Python developer?
+There are several things that can go wrong while hiring a python developer: from relying heavily on the CV to not assessing the candidates on skills that are critical to you.
+And with these multitude of things that can go wrong with the process, we thought we'll make this process a tad easier by providing a list of Python Interview Questions for experienced professionals.
 How do you determine if he or she is, in fact, in the top one percent of candidates?
 Well, it’s easy if the goal is to just find someone who has simply listed Python on their resume.
 But if the goal is to find a great Python developer, then the challenge is difficult one.

 The world is going on the app.
 At present, the world is going crazy for the new Pokemon Go app.
 You must have started playing it too.
 Mobile apps have recently become a massive industry, with almost every business in the world relying on them.
 According to statista.com, Android users have 2.2 million apps to choose among.